seam/examples/booking/readme.md

     mvn package
     $GLASSFISH_HOME/bin/asadmin deploy target/seam-booking.war

+### Known issues (QA, please read)

+Something changed in Mojarra 2.1 (since 2.0) that causes input elements within composite components to not be able to locate their parent form, resulting in this message:

+> The form component needs to have a UIForm in its ancestry.
+Suggestion:
+> enclose the necessary components within <h:form>

+It hasn't been determined whether or not this is a bug in booking or in Mojarra 2.1.

 ### A note about JavaDB

 You'll need to start JavaDB to make the application run on GlassFish.
 Unlike